About the programme

 Programme structure

-Teaching is in the form of lectures, seminars, practical and theoretical exercises, and there will be a good deal of project work.
-You will be working both independently and in project groups.
-The programme has an international outlook with many international students.
+Teaching combines lectures, seminars, practical and theoretical exercises, and a good deal of project work.
+You will work both independently and in project groups, and you will study in an international environment with students from many countries.

-During your first year of study, you follow the thematic course "Ecology and Ecosystems Science in relation to Environmental Economics" as well as five compulsory courses:
+During your first year, you follow the thematic course "Ecology and Ecosystems Science in relation to Environmental Economics" along five compulsory courses:

 • Applied Econometrics, where you learn how to carry out empirical studies.

-• Natural Resource Economics, where you learn about optimum use of limited natural resources such as oil compared with renewable natural resources such as forests, which can be replanted.
+• Natural Resource Economics, where you learn about optimal use of limited natural resources, such as oil, compared with renewable natural resources, such as forests.

 • Incentives and Regulation, where you learn about economic regulation of environmental problems.

-• Economic Valuation Methods and Cost Benefit Analysis, where you learn methodologies for evaluating the benefits and costs of environmental initiatives.
+• Economic Valuation Methods and Cost Benefit Analysis, where you learn methods for evaluating the benefits and costs of environmental initiatives.

 Thematic Course

-The thematic course in "Ecology and Ecosystems Science in relation to Environmental Economics" is placed in blocks 1 and 2 of the first year.
+The thematic course in "Ecology and Ecosystems Science in relation to Environmental Economics" runs in blocks 1 and 2 of your first year.
 It is based on lectures, classroom discussions, theoretical and practical exercises, excursions, and project work involving written assignments.

-The course will give you a basic understanding of natural science, specifically in relation to ecosystems and their value to society.
-You will also get an understanding of how our use and management of natural resources impacts on these ecosystems.
+You gain a basic understanding of natural science, specifically in relation to ecosystems and their value to society.
+You will also get an understanding of how our use and management of natural resources affect these ecosystems.

-The focus is on ecosystem structures, functions, and processes that are of special importance to the practical application of economic theories, methods, and instruments taught in subsequent economics courses.
-The thematic course will thus give you a basic foundation in natural science which is necessary to work with a large part of the practical cases that are used in the subsequent courses.
+The course focus is on ecosystem structures, functions, and processes that are of special importance to the practical application of economic theories, methods, and instruments taught in later courses.
+This provides you with a basic foundation in natural science which is necessary to work with a large part of the practical cases in the subsequent courses.

 Elective and Restricted Elective Courses

-The elective and restricted elective courses offer you the opportunity to personalise your study programme with courses within, for example, biology, management, law, or economics.
-This may be courses offered at the Faculty of Science or from other faculties at the University of Copenhagen, as well as from Copenhagen Business School.
+The elective and restricted elective courses give you the chance to personalise your programme with courses within, for example, biology, management, law, or economics.
+This can be courses at the Faculty of Science or from other faculties at the University of Copenhagen, as well as from Copenhagen Business School.
 Some students also take courses at the University of Southern Denmark or at universities abroad.

 Master's Thesis

-The programme is concluded with a thesis that gives you the title Master of Science (MSc) in Environmental and Natural Resource Economics (in Danish: cand.scient.oecon.).
+The programme is concluded with a thesis that gives you the title Master of Science (MSc) in Environmental and Natural Resource Economics (in Danish: cand.scient.oecon i miljø- og ressourceøkonomi).

 In your thesis, you will be working independently on a theoretical or empirical project.
 As you can see from some of the thesis subjects from the last few years, the issues range widely from Danish agriculture to tropical rainforest and climate change: